• Skip to primary navigation

 Great Value Confectioner’s Powdered Sugar

 A surprising icing sugar that does make gluten-free claims, is Walmart’s own brand!
-At just $1.50 per bag, it’s definitely the cheapest gluten-free option.
+It’s definitely the cheapest gluten-free option.
 The only ingredients are sugar and cornstarch – much like the Domino brand.
 Walmart do not supply any further information on their cornstarch use or facilities, but it does have a gluten-free label on the pack of the packet.
 While the brand may not be certified gluten-free, gluten-free labeling is the next best thing.

 If you’d rather be as safe as you possibly can be, why not try making your own?
 Power Hungry has a great Grain-Free Powdered Sugar recipe.
 If you have a blender or coffee grinder, it would make the process a lot easier – but a good ol’ fashioned pestle and mortar will work too (just be prepared for an arm ache after!).